mclutz-landesbergen/ERN_Pe_MetaAnalysis/README.md

 2 Department of Clinical, Neuro- and Developmental Psychology, Vrije Universiteit Amsterdam, Van der Boechorststraat 1, 1081 HV Amsterdam, the Netherlands.

 Data is extracted from manuscripts and additional data is provided by authors.

+Enclosed in this project are
+- data and code for ERN meta-analysis as in manuscript
+- data and code for Pe meta-anlayisas in manuscript
+- additional data and code for multilevel ERN meta anlaysis, not enclosed in manuscript